Energy Performance of Buildings Directive 2024: Directive (EU) 2024/1275

 Following the start of the Russian invasion of Ukraine, the Commission issued additional proposals, such as the obligation to ensure new buildings are solar ready and to install solar energy installations on buildings.

-The commission's proposal is currently being discussed and negotiated in the council and at the European Parliament.
-The chief negotiator for the file in the European Parliament is Green MEP Ciaran Cuffe.

-In 2021, the European Commission proposed to review the directive, with a view of introducing more exigent energy efficiency minimum standards for new and existing buildings, improved availability of energy performance certificates by means of public online databases, and to introduce financial mechanisms to incentivize banks to provide loans for energy efficient renovations.
-The informal agreement was endorsed by both Parliament and Council.
+The European Parliament's rapporteur for the file was Green MEP Ciarán Cuffe.
+Parliament and Council reached a provisional agreement in December 2023; Parliament adopted the text on 12 March 2024 and the Council on 12 April 2024.

 EPBD support initiatives

 The European Commission has launched practical support initiatives with the objective to help and support EU countries with the implementation of the EPBD.

 EPBD Concerted Action

 The Concerted Action EPBD (CA EPBD) was launched in 2005 under the European Union's Horizon 2020 research and innovation programme to address the Energy Performance of Buildings Directive (EPBD), with the objective to promote dialogue and exchange of knowledge and best practices between all 28 Member States and Norway for reducing energy use in buildings.

 The first CA EPBD was launched in 2005 and closed in June 2007 followed by a second phase and a third phase from 2011 to 2015.
-The current CA EPBD (CA EPBD IV), a joint initiative between the EU Member States and the European Commission, runs since October 2015 to March 2018 with the aim to transpose and implement the EPBD recast.
+CA EPBD IV, a joint initiative between the EU Member States and the European Commission, ran from October 2015 to March 2018 with the aim of supporting transposition and implementation of the 2010 recast.
+Further phases have followed to support the 2018 and 2024 revisions.